 - A paucity of important nutrients:

-Yo-Yo dieting which helped you in losing the extra weight can cause nutrient deficiency also, Nutrient deficiency can be caused due to extreme diets (quick fixes) followed during weight loss.
+Yo-Yo dieting that helps you in losing extra weight can cause nutrient deficiency also, Nutrient deficiency can result due to extreme diets (quick fixes) followed during weight loss.
 These diets are restrictive and can sometimes cut out important nutrients, vitamins, and minerals.
 The lack of important nutrients can decrease your energy, immunity, and can cause extreme fatigue.
-They are also linked to many other problems depending on the deficiency.
+They are also related to many other problems depending on the deficiency.
 This is only possible if you are following a very restrictive diet to lose weight fast.